How Traumatic Loneliness Can Be Is Not Talked About Enough

 [Image Description: "Loneliness can be traumatic and is not talked about enough" in left-aligned Marker Felt font outlined in white.
 My First Former Buddy Club President logo is in the bottom right corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black Marker Felt font overlapping an enlarged light blue heart with several small red hearts and a lighter blue background in the background of the enlarged heart.
 The background of the whole image has a light, medium, and dark gray smoky appearance.]

-CONTENT WARNING: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist and I am sharing this content for educational purposes only.
-Social media should never be used as a substitute for mental nor medical health care.
+CONTENT WARNING: I would like to mention that I am not a therapist, psychologist, or psychiatrist.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you suspect that you or your loved one are experiencing any mental and/or physical health concerns, it is okay to get help, and I highly recommend seeking help from a medical doctor, psychologist, therapist, and/or other professional who is qualified to do so.

 Loneliness is an ex